 Improving User Experience

-We have primarily divided our intended users into 2 segments, the primary user being the registrant, and secondary user are the Internet users accessing the domain.
+Users are primarily divided into 2 segments, the primary user being the registrant, and secondary user are the Internet users accessing the domain.

 The primary reason of registering a domain name is to establish an online presence, whereby it would help the registrants on various aspects, including enhanced visibility, promotion of their brand and eventually to improve their business operations.
 In clearly defining our community, it is much easier to reach to the target group (our community) for using DotKids domain, instead of using other TLD.
 Better search results, together with easier reach to their target group provide registrants clear benefits as to why register a DotKids domain instead of other gTLDs.

-Regarding the Internet users who would access the domain, our published Guidelines would help registrants to create more relevant content to our community, whereby our community has the trust in our Protection Scheme that children right experts are looking after their needs in not reaching to harmful content for the community.
+Regarding children who access the domain, our published Guidelines would help registrants to create more relevant content to our community, whereby our community has the trust in our Protection Scheme that children right experts are looking after their needs in not reaching to harmful content for the community.

-These policies and design in place help differentiate our positioning, and also to create a better experience both for the primary and secondary users of the TLD.
+These policies differentiate our positioning, and also to create a better experience both for the primary and secondary users of the TLD.

 INTENDED REGISTRATION POLICIES

-Our gTLD will operate as a community TLD, whereby we would put the needs of our community as our priority.
-Although much of the policies are not operated till after the user registered, including the Board governance structure of including kids in the discussion picture (please refer to 20b), Protection Scheme (please refer to 20e) and development of the Guidelines (please refer to 20e), the registration policy also reflect the design of the best interest domain for kids.
+Our gTLD will operate as a community TLD, the needs of our community is our priority.
+The registration policy reflect the design of the best interest domain for kids.

-Eligibility for a .kids domain name in the initial stage is limited to children centric organizations, initiatives around the world, i.e., Non-governmental organization (NGO), children’s product manufacturers, suppliers, importers and crafters.
-It must own a registered trademark and authenticated as a legitimate service in the industry.
+Eligibility for a .kids domain name is restricted to community members (and their members and entities having a verifiable nexus).

-The second stage is for trademark protection.
+In the initial stage, registration is limited to children centric organizations, initiatives around the worldThe second stage is for trademark protection.
 Applicants should provide a proof of ownership in a trademark.
-The third stage is an online auction which offers the general public the opportunity to bid electronically.
 The details of Sunrise Process please refer to 20e.

+All .kids registrations are subjected to the Guidelines and Protection Scheme to ensure the operation of the domain in kids’ best interest.

 Privacy and Confidentiality Protection

+According to Article 15 of the UNCRC, “No child shall be subjected to arbitrary or unlawful interference with his or her privacy, family, or correspondence, nor to unlawful attacks on his or her honour and reputation.”

 As a socially responsible operator, the Registry is dedicated to ensuring that the privacy users and confidentiality of information is protected.
 The Registry, leveraging the infrastructure supported by its Registry Back-End Services provider, Afilias, maintains a highly secure environment physically and technically to ensure that confidential information are not leaked.
 The Registry is also committed to developing and implementing policies that complies with privacy laws in the locality it operates out of and can be compatible with privacy laws of registrars and registrants of the registry.
 The Registry understands that there is no guarantee of compatibility of such laws especially given the global nature of the DNS and of the Internet at large, and is committed to dedicate itself, especially through its partner DotAsia (through Namesphere, as the Registry Front-End Services Provider for the Registry), to participate in the global Internet Governance discourse on the subject.

 18(c).
 What operating rules will you adopt to eliminate or minimize social costs?